tradingview/charting-library-examples/CONTRIBUTING.md

 ## Creating new issue

 1. Please make sure that your issue is addressed to the examples, **NOT to the [Charting Library](https://github.com/tradingview/charting_library)**.
+1. Please search for similar issues before creating a new one.
+It is quite possible that someone has already encountered the same issue and you can find a solution much faster.

 ## Contributing Code